In This Article

 However, none of that explains why pomegranates are good for use in skincare.
 For that, we turned to Hu: "Pomegranate is a powerful fruit rich in polyphenols like anthocyains, ellagic acid, and many other plant polyphenols.
 These ingredients are the reason why pomegranate extract is so effective as they help to detox the skin of free radicals while also repairing skin that could have been damaged from environmental factors like UV radiation.
 The anthocyains in pomegranate work similarly to how Vitamin C found in citrus fruit is beneficial for skin—it's not the pomegranate itself, as much as it is what comprises pomegranate."

-That's not even all; various studies suggest that pomegranate juice and/or pomegranate extract helps support the immune system and promote healthy blood circulation, control bad cholesterol and keeps arteries clear, reduces the risk of heart disease, heart attack and stroke and the risk of certain cancers.
+That's not even all; various studies suggest that pomegranate juice and/or pomegranate extract may help support the immune system and promote healthy blood circulation, control bad cholesterol and keep arteries clear, and reduce the risk of heart disease, heart attack and stroke and the risk of certain cancers.

 "Any antioxidant oil like argan or pomegranate is great," Joanna Vargas, celebrity facialist and founder of Joanna Vargas Salons and Skin Care tells us.
 "I encourage my clients to use them as face products and on the neck and chest.
 Your skin needs antioxidants no matter if it's the face or the body."